ahnpj/soc-analyst-portfolio/labs/siem/splunk/Lab03-splunk-cyber-kill-chain-investigation/Lab03-splunk-cyber-kill-chain-investigation.md

   <em>Figure 25</em>
 </p>

-I examined the **CommandLine** field to verify how `3791.exe` was executed on the host system.
+I examined the `CommandLine` field to verify how `3791.exe` was executed on the host system.
 This field shows the exact command used to launch a process.
 Checking it provided clear evidence that the executable was actually run, which is crucial for understanding attacker behavior and intent.

-When examining the "CommandLine" field for `3791.exe`, I clicked the entry itself, which automatically updated my query to `index=botsv1 "3791.exe" sourcetype="XmlWinEventLog" EventCode=1 CommandLine="3791.exe"`.
-I then focused on this specific process within the **Hashes** field to isolate its hash details and successfully retrieved the MD5 hash of the executable, confirming its integrity and providing evidence of its execution on the host.
+When examining the `CommandLine` field for `3791.exe`, I clicked the entry itself, which automatically updated my query to `index=botsv1 "3791.exe" sourcetype="XmlWinEventLog" EventCode=1 CommandLine="3791.exe"`.
+I then focused on this specific process within the `Hashes` field to isolate its hash details and successfully retrieved the MD5 hash of the executable, confirming its integrity and providing evidence of its execution on the host.

 <p align="left">
   <img src="images/splunk-cyber-kill-chain-investigation-26.png?raw=true&v=2"